Italics represent cross-references within the list below.

 POS – Point Of Sale; a generic term for a physical card payment terminal installed in a merchant.

 RSA – Rivest, Shamir and Adleman, an asymmetric cryptography algorithm named after its developers and the founders of the company (RSA Security LLC, now owned by Dell Technologies) that brought it to market.
 Used in EMV for ODA.
+It's rumored that asymmetric cryptography was invented by the British Secret Intelligence Service some years before R, S and A developed their version, but was not published to protect its use in covert communications.

 [EMV] Script – A block of data containing one or more card commands that a card issuer can return to the card in an authorization response message.
 The POS terminal passes the commands to the card for processing.
 Can be used to block the card or application, to update files or data stored in the EMV application and for offline PIN management (change or unblock).
 A MAC verifies that the data has not been altered, and sensitive data (e.g. new PIN) is encrypted.
 Aconite Technology's EMV Transaction Manager (ETM) is an advanced EMV script generation and management engine – see the ETM product page for more information.